 Maui is simply one of the best vacation destinations on the planet.
-Sun, Sea, Soft Sand, Lush greenery, Tropica Backdrops and Warm Coral Reefs teeming with fish.
-Who wouldn’t want to Vacation here!
-Well, while us humans love a winter getaway to the Valley Isle we are not alone!
-Every year a huge population of HumpBack Whales escape the Freezing arctic winters and Migrate to the Hawaiian Islands for their winter break.
+Sun, Sea, Soft Sand, Lush greenery, Tropical Backdrops, and Warm Coral Reefs teeming with fish.
+Who wouldn’t want to Vacation here?
+Well, while we humans love a winter getaway to the Valley Isle we are not alone!
+Every year a huge population of Humpback Whales escape the Freezing arctic winters and Migrate to the Hawaiian Islands for their winter break.
 The number 1 location of choice for these Ocean Giants is the wonderful shallow, warm, and protected Au’au Channel lying between Maui, Lanai, and Molokai.

 When Is Whale Watching Season On Maui?

-Officially the season runs from mid-December through to the end March the following year.
-But the real answer is a bit more nuanced, essentially it is possible to see a humpback any time during the year, but the summer months it is highly unlikely.
-The Peak season run from Mid January till Mid March where whales are abundant and sightings near-constant. but even outside of these months there are a lot of whales in Maui’s water.
+Officially the season runs from mid-December through to the end of March the following year.
+But the real answer is a bit more nuanced, essentially it is possible to see a humpback any time during the year, but in the summer months, it is highly unlikely.
+The Peak season runs from Mid January till Mid March when whales are abundant and sightings near-constant. but even outside of these months there are a lot of whales in Maui’s water.
 Stick With us and we will go through it month by month.
 First a bit more about the whales and what to expect.

 Humpback Whales Of Maui

 The Humpback Whales of Hawaii are part of the North Pacific Alaskan Population.
 They spend the summer in the cold waters around the Alaska coast and the bearing sea where they gorge on abundant plankton, krill, and other small marine life.
-They feast away getting fat on the abundance of food and then as the weather turns even colder the food becomes more scarce and the whales Migrate South in search of warmer climes, like the rest of, and spend their winter basking in the shallow warm waters of the Maui Coastline.
-Where they rest, frolic, and mate.
+They feast away getting fat on the abundance of food and then as the weather turns even colder the food becomes more scarce the whales Migrate South in search of warmer climes and spend their winter basking in the shallow warm waters of the Maui Coastline.
+Here they rest, frolic, and mate.
 Again just like our Human holidays!

-The Miraculous journey, made twice each year if over 3000 miles in some of the wildest and rough seas in the world.
-It is an incredible feat performed by Humpbacks the World over as each population has it’s own special migration route, from polar to tropical each year.
+The Miraculous Journey, made twice each year is over 3000 miles in some of the wildest and roughest seas in the world.
+It is an incredible feat performed by Humpbacks the World over as each population has its own special migration route, from polar to tropical each year.

 How Many Whales are there?